ts562346/clustering-and-classification/README.md

 Used the Iris dataset for clustering and classification.
 Created the following methods to implement clustering feature:

 findNearestCentroids(X, centroids):
        inputs:  'X':          pandas df      A complete pandas dataframe of observations data.
-                'centroids':  pandas df      A dataframe holding the K centroids (there are K rows), with the same column types as X.
+                'centroids':  pandas df      A dataframe holding the K centroids (there are K rows), with the same column types as X. <br />
        output:  'assign':     list of ints   A mapping of the data in X with the centroids in 'centroids' i.e., if row 42 in 'X' is closest to row 3 in 'centroids', then element 42 in 'assign' is '3'.

 findCentroids( X, idx, k):
        inputs:  'X':          pandas df      A complete pandas dataframe of observations data.